-Her debut short film went on to win multiple awards on the festival circuit, including BAFTA LA.
-She later studied screenwriting at UCLA and the NFTS, honing a voice that blends visual precision with emotional nuance and dark, culturally aware humour.
+Since 2011, Olga has run a commercial directors’ agency, whilst studying screenwriting at UCLAx and the NFTS, honing a voice that blends visual precision with emotional nuance and dark, culturally aware humour.

-Since 2011, Olga has run a directors' agency and commercial production company while steadily building a slate of international film and TV projects (2022–present).
-Her BAFTA-Rocliffe-winning feature animation The Trouble with Martha is currently in development, with Helen Blakeman (BAFTA/EMMY) co-executive producing and Neil Boyle (Kensuke’s Kingdom) set to direct.
+Her BAFTA-Rocliffe-winning script The Trouble with Martha is in development as an animated feature, with Helen Blakeman (BAFTA/EMMY) co-executive producing and Neil Boyle (Kensuke’s Kingdom) set to direct.

 Olga lives in London.